qbit-spark/OsKeyLocker/README.md

 oauth.put("token_type", "Bearer");

 SecureStorage.write()
-    .withEncryption("application-specific-encryption-key") //This is requred at first
+    .withEncryption("application-specific-encryption-key") //This is requred at first and highly recommended derive it from multiple sources (user input + machine-specific information) PBKDF2, Argon2, or similar with high iteration counts
     .to("service-oauth")  //This is requred at second
     .properties(oauth)
     .execute();